 Perhaps you have a large sum of money to use for the down payment and toward closing costs.
 Using that money to buy down the rate will eat up more funds upfront but give you a lower monthly payment for the life of your loan.
 If you have money to put toward closing costs and want a lower payment, discount points may be right for you.

-When thinking about whether or not you should buy discount points make sure to take all the costs into consideration to see if buying a discount is the best option.
-Our loan advisors can help you crunch the numbers to determine if discount points are right for you.
+When thinking about whether or not you should buy discount points make sure to take all the costs into consideration.
+Our loan advisors can help you crunch the numbers to determine if discount points fits your mortgage needs.